The Wee Binnian Walkers normally walk every second and fourth Sunday starting at 10.00am to around 4.00pm.

-The walks below involve climbing mountains of 600 metres (2000 feet) or more in height.
+The walks involve climbing mountains of approximately 600 metres (2000 feet) or more in height.
 A good level of fitness is required as none of our walks can be regarded as suitable for beginners to hill walking.
 Please refer to our FAQs and our Fitness sections.

 Please note that our leaders are volunteers who pay the same membership fee and who give of their expertise and time for the benefit, enjoyment and safety of all in the club.
 Walkers are asked to cooperate with the leaders and to accept their advice and instruction during walks.